PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 * a completed commercial product;
 * or a fully published technical architecture.

-It represents the integrated evolution of the framework across its:
+It represents the integrated evolution of the ecosystem across its:

 * philosophical;
 * human;